Vonage/vivid-3/libs/components/src/lib/action-group/README.md

 # Action-group

-An action group is a grouping of action buttons or form elements that are related to each other.
+Action group is a visible boundary containing action buttons or other form elements, related to each other.
+Note: this element is purely a visual presentation and have no semantic meaning.

 ```js
 <script type="module">import '@vonage/vivid/action-group';</script>